One of the trickiest questions I frequently get asked as an Italian is what are the best places to visit in Italy.

 Rome

-HOW LONG TO STAY: You need three to five days as a minimum to see Rome properly, but some try to see Rome in a day – I don’t recommend it, because it is too rushed.
+HOW LONG TO STAY: To see the city properly, you need three to five days in Rome at minimum, but some try to see it in a day—I don’t recommend it because it is too rushed.
+Four days in Rome is a pretty good medium, and it’ll give you plenty of time to see almost everything.

 Viterbo and Tuscia